Student Handbook: Section 4: Residential Living Policies

 - One 750 ml (0.75 liter) bottle of wine

 - Alcoholic containers may not be used as decorations.
 Empty cans or bottles will be deemed as proof of consumption.
-Students over the age of 21 should dispose of or recycle containers immediately after consumption.
+Students who are the age of 21 or older should dispose of or recycle containers immediately after consumption.

 - In the event that there is an alcohol policy violation, it is not the university’s responsibility to determine who was consuming alcohol and who was not.
 It will be assumed that anyone involved in the incident was engaging in the policy violation.